pysat/pysatSpaceWeather/.github/ISSUE_TEMPLATE/question.md

 ---

-# Decription
+# Description
 A clear and concise summary of your query

 ## Example code (optional)
-If relevent, include sample code, images, or files so that others can understand the full context of your question.
+If relevant, include sample code, images, or files so that others can understand the full context of your question.

 ## Configuration